-First, although the bill's title has no legal significance, it might reduce confusion in dealing with the numerous bills on rayon yarn if "suspend" were replaced by "reduce", as the bill would merely reduce the general duty rate and not remove it.
-Second, the proposed new tariff heading has been given only 4 digits.
+The proposed new tariff heading has been given only 4 digits.
 We suggest that it be designated as "9902.54.05".
 We further recommend that the proposed article description be simplified by deleting "Other yarn, single: Of" and by substituting "Single yarn of" therefor.

-Third, in order to provide greater assurance that the duty reduction would exclude the carbonizable yarn used by the aerospace and defense industries from the duty reduction proposed in the bill, the phrase "and certified for use by the U.S. government" could be added to the end of the article description after the word
+In addition, in order to provide greater assurance that the duty reduction would exclude the carbonizable yarn used by the aerospace and defense industries from the duty reduction proposed in the bill, the phrase "and certified for use by the U.S. government" could be added to the end of the article description after the word "carbonizing".
+We would defer to the Customs Service to comment on any administrative aspects of such an addition.

-20 Actual revenue loss may be understated in the event of a significant increase in imports over the duty reduction period.
+19 Actual revenue loss may be understated in the event of a significant increase in imports over the duty reduction period.